pkim23/Portfoliio/README.md

-# CSE412Project
+# World Analytics Project

 World Analytics Project by Tommy Thai, and Peter Kim.

 Prerequisites:
-* Installation of Node.js
+* Installation of Node.js and PostgreSQL
 * Importation of the dumpfile

 How to run: